ShiftbrainStd/polyrhythm-typography/README.md

 > Polyrhythm Typography Module

-A Sass module to create and manage beautiful and consistent typographic rules for your project.
+A library to create and manage beautiful and consistent typographic rules for your project.
+Distributes as a Sass and JavaScript module

+**This documentation refers to the Sass APIs.
+To use the library with JavaScript read the [documentation here](docs/javascript-api.md).**

 <!-- TOC -->